dodcomms/dodserv/README.md

 ## The DIY or DIE Server is:

-* an independent alternative to cloud hosted services
+* a alternative to cloud hosted services
 * a collection of free and open source operating systems, chat servers, forums, web sites and wikis
-* completely self-hosted (on a normal computer, USB stick or SD card) behind a Tor hidden service [1]
+* completely self-hosted (on a normal computer, USB stick or SD card) behind Tor hidden services [1]
 * resistant to surveillance and censorship
 * easy to install and maintain

-##### The DIY or DIE Server allows activists to share information over public networks without compromising their privacy
+## The DIY or DIE Server allows:

+* activists to share information over public networks without compromising their privacy or security
+* activists to communicate with each other without any third party being wise to their activity or even the the knowledge that they are communicating with each other

 ## References